awslabs/aws-sdk-swift/reference/0.x/AWSFMS/FmsClient.md

 ### `putNotificationChannel(input:completion:)`

 Designates the IAM role and Amazon Simple Notification Service (SNS) topic that Firewall Manager uses to record SNS logs.
 To perform this action outside of the console, you must configure the SNS topic to allow the Firewall Manager role AWSServiceRoleForFMS to publish SNS logs.
-For more information, see
-<a href="https:​//docs.aws.amazon.com/waf/latest/developerguide/fms-api-permissions-ref.html">Firewall Manager required permissions for API actions in the Firewall Manager Developer Guide.
+For more information, see [Firewall Manager required permissions for API actions](https://docs.aws.amazon.com/waf/latest/developerguide/fms-api-permissions-ref.html) in the Firewall Manager Developer Guide.

 ``` swift
 public func putNotificationChannel(input: PutNotificationChannelInput, completion: @escaping (ClientRuntime.SdkResult<PutNotificationChannelOutputResponse, PutNotificationChannelOutputError>) -> Void)